papersix/notfacebook/README.md

 A user should be able to view all items posted on !facebook

-*A user should be able to save items from their event feed to !facebook
+A user should be able to save items from their event feed to !facebook

-*A user should be able to delete their own posts

 A viewer should be able to see all the events listed on !facebook

-*still in progress
+next steps

+A viewer should be able to see a map of events by neighborhood A user should be able to request reminders (ical? text notifications) regarding an event A user should be able to delete their own posts
+A user should be able to edit their own posts

-##Notes & Issues
+##Known & Issues

 Facebook login & omniauth is problematic
-Perhaps integrating devise / omniauth may have done better in creating / destroying sessions Save does not currently work & results in a 500 server error!!
+Perhaps integrating devise / omniauth may have done better in creating / destroying sessions

 ##Credits:

-Thanks James / Joe / Suprit / Fizal of Purple Rain for helping along the way.
+Thanks Classmates James / Joe / Suprit / Fizal of Purple Rain for helping along the way.
+** Serge / Bobby / Jason at GA for thier instructional brinkmanship **

 Omniauth / Facebook originally setup using examples from